Seeing Echoes in the Mind of the Whale

 Seeing Echoes in the Mind of the Whale is a large-scale video installation that extends our eyeballs, and other senses, to the extraordinary sonic realm of whales —offering a glimpse into their unique way of navigating, communicating, and experiencing the world, beyond the limits of human senses.

 Seeing Echoes in the Mind of the Whale explores the sensory world of cetaceans and celebrates the multitude of life forms that make up our Earth’s oceans.
-By merging deep listening data, scientific insight, and artistic rendition, the artwork aims to create a multisensory experience that seeks to bridge the gap between human perception and the remarkable sensory abilities of whales, particularly their complex relationship with sound.
+Blending extensive hydrophone recordings, underwater videography, scientific insight, and real-time computing, Seeing Echoes in the Mind of the Whale offers a multisensory experience that seeks to bridge the gap between our world and the whales’ umwelt.

 The piece follows the journeys of three main species—a bottlenose dolphin, a humpback whale, and a sperm whale.
 Each of these creatures take a breath at the water’s surface before diving back into the deep blue.
 With each breath, the perspective shifts, allowing viewers to experience the world through the eyes and senses of these extraordinary animals.
 Through this shifting lens, the installation highlights the unique ways these species perceive their surroundings.